-The Petitioner shall have thirty (30twenty (20)) days following receipt of Notice of such action or proposed action to request a hearing.
+The Petitioner shall have twenty (20) days following receipt of Notice of such action or proposed action to request a hearing.
 The request shall be in writing, addressed to the Chief of Staff with a copy to the Chief Executive Officer.
-The Petitioner shall state, in writing, his/herthe Petitioner's intentions with respect to attorney representation at the time he/shethe Petitioner files the request for a hearing.
+The Petitioner shall state, in writing, the Petitioner's intentions with respect to attorney representation at the time the Petitioner files the request for a hearing.
 If the Petitioner does not request a hearing within the time and manner described, the Petitioner shall be deemed to have waived any right to a hearing and accepted the recommendation or action involved.
-Such final recommendation shall be considered by the Governing Body, within seventy (70) days and shall be given great weight by the Governing Body, although it is not binding on the Governing Body.
+Such final recommendation shall be considered by the Governing Body within seventy (70) days and shall be given great weight by the Governing Body, although it is not binding on the Governing Body.